Part 5 Summary of The Book Thief: The Heart of the Struggle

 Scientific and Psychological Context: The Psychology of Survival

 From a psychological perspective, Part 5 explores the concept of trauma and coping mechanisms.
+Still, max’s habit of sketching and writing is a form of art therapy.
 By externalizing his fear and hope through art, he is able to maintain his sanity.
-Max’s habit of sketching and writing is a form of art therapy.
 Similarly, Liesel’s obsession with words is a way of processing the trauma of losing her brother and her mother.

 The cognitive dissonance experienced by the townspeople is also evident.
 Many neighbors may not be overtly evil, but their silence and compliance make them complicit.
 This section examines the "banality of evil," where ordinary people allow atrocities to happen because they are too afraid to speak out.